 12. Now a few minutes later at 15:16:30 we reconnect our sensor hubs to the interwebs and wa-la! like magic the historical data is filled in from the data logger.
 It’s like we never lost connection to the internet.
 Hallelujah, none of our IIoT remote monitoring info has been lost!
 Excellent.
 All of the data is there from each Event Collection Interval, which we set to 60 seconds above, so we’ve got all our minute by minute sensor measurements.
 Nothing’s lost.

-Have a look at our Customer Stories page to see how this is critical and useful for remote monitoring in a variety of industries, from air quality to industrial vehicle fleets, to water resources management, for governments, businesses, and other organizations around the world.
+Have a look at our Customer Stories page to see how this is critical and useful for remote monitoring in a variety of industries, from water resources management to industrial vehicle fleets, to flood warning systems and water quality, for governments, Smart Cities, businesses, and other organizations around the world.

 Also see our Web Dashboards for real-time Industrial IoT sensor monitoring on any of your devices that have a web browser, like your phones and tablets!

-Please don’t hesitate to Contact Us at Info@Valarm.net if you’ve got any questions!
+Please don’t hesitate to get in touch with us at Info@Valarm.net if you’ve got any questions.